dojo/cli/README.md

 ## A warning on ejecting

-Once you run `dojo eject`, the configuration and dependencies for the bundled tools are now part of your project.
+Once you run `dojo eject`, the dependencies required by the bundled tools (`webpack`, `intern`, etc.) are included into your project's `package.json` and the configuration is added to a `config` directory in your project root.

 This action is one-way and you cannot go back to having the tools managed by the CLI.